How we choose what to recommend.

 - No wall installation required

-- Setup in under 5 minutes
+- Setup in minutes

 - Bilateral armrests (both sides)